Note: This article contains affiliate links for DoorDash. We may receive a commission for referring you to them.

 If you have a DashMart in your area, it may be a good way to stack several Peak Pay bonuses.
 Often, DashMart orders are batched together so that you can receive multiple Peak Pay bonuses for one batched set of orders.

-Challenges: A bonus for completing a set of deliveries
+Challenges: A bonus for completing multiple deliveries

 Challenges are a bonus for completing a certain number of deliveries during a time period.